Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Radiation constraint on particle acceleration in jets

-Acceleration of cosmic rays can occur in shocks (e.g., \citealt{Bell1978}), such as internal shocks and collimation shocks inside jets (e.g., \citealt{MuraseIoka2013}).
+Acceleration of cosmic rays can occur in shocks, such as internal shocks and collimation shocks inside jets (e.g., \citealt{MuraseIoka2013}).
 When a strong shock propagates, charged particles scatter back and forth across the shock interface.
 A proton that is scattered by the magnetic field irregularities in the upstream region of the shock would eventually find itself in the downstream region, where it can be scattered by magnetic field irregularities again.
 As this process repeats itself, the proton gains energy at the expense of the velocity difference between the two regions of the shock.
-This acceleration mechanism is called Fermi acceleration \citep{Fermi1949}.
+This acceleration mechanism is called diffusive shock acceleration (e.g., \citealt{Bell1978}; \citealt{BlandfordOstriker1978}).

 Typically the timescale for scattering from magnetic field irregularities is much shorter than any timescale for particle collision in the shock, allowing for efficient cosmic rays acceleration.
 Such shocks are referred to as collisionless.
 However, it is important to take into consideration that shocks propagating inside stars might be dominated by radiation (e.g., \citealt{LevinsonBromberg2008}).
-In this case, photons that are produced in the downstream region of the shock diffuse into the upstream region and interact with electrons, lowering their energies.
+In this case, photons that are produced in the downstream region of the shock diffuse into the upstream region and interact with electrons, lowering the energies of the electrons.
 The thermal electrons decelerate the protons.
 For cosmic rays to be accelerated efficiently, the upstream shock should be optically thin to electron scattering, allowing the photons to escape from this region without significantly interacting with the electrons in the flow.

-Moreover, the photons that diffused into the upstream region can interact directly with the protons and decelerate them by pair production in the the Bethe-Heitler process ($p+\gamma \rightarrow p+e^{-}+e^{+}$).
+Moreover, the photons that diffused into the upstream region can produce pairs of thermal electrons and positrons.
+These electrons interact with the protons in this region and add to the declaration of the protons.
 To prevent this, the upstream shock should be optically thin to pair production as well.

 This implies that (e.g., \citealt{MuraseIoka2013}; \citealt{Sennoetal2016}; \citealt{Heetal2018})